-According to recent proxy statements, of the Company's 2020 executive compensation peer group companies that remain independent, 15 of 17 currently have supermajority voting provisions for the amendment of their bylaws and certain provisions of their certificates of incorporation.
+According to recent proxy statements, of the Company's 2021 executive compensation peer group companies, 19 of 21 currently have supermajority voting provisions for the amendment of their bylaws and certain provisions of their certificates of incorporation.
+Of the 19, only two have taken steps to change this structure: one of the peer group companies has voted to eliminate its supermajority voting provisions in 2022 and another has proposed the removal of its supermajority voting provisions to its stockholders at its upcoming annual stockholders meeting.
 The Company believes that the supermajority vote requirements in its governance documents are consistent with its peer group, and are in the best interests of the Company and its stockholders for the following reasons: